-If you love the chartreuse color and aren't afraid to show it, take a cue from Stringer, who painted the walls this bold hue.
+If you love the chartreuse color and aren't afraid to show it, take a cue from Stringer, who painted the walls of this dining area the bold hue.

 Admittedly, a chartreuse-clad room can easily become, well, extra.
-However, Stringer kept his cool with white accents and pops of pink.
-That way, this space is eye-catching, not over-the-top.
+However, Stringer kept his cool with white accents and pops of pink—a very Palm Beach color combo.
+In the end, this space is eye-catching but not over-the-top.

 The key to striking a balance between subtle and statement lies in the pattern itself.
 Between the soothing repeat and neutral dining set, Hilliard masters the look.